 Step 2: Fill the Expansion Joints

-Stuff foam weatherstripping into the expansion joints between slabs.
-It's crucial to keep material out of these joints, which are there to prevent the concrete from cracking.
+Stuff foam weatherstripping into the control joints within the slab.
+It's crucial to keep material out of these joints, which are there to control the direction of cracks (if and when they occur).
 Push the weatherstripping deep enough into the joints so that the paper packing is flush with the concrete or a little below it.

 Step 3: Mix the Resurfacing Material

 Mix the resurfacing material with water in a 5-gallon bucket, following the instructions on the container to ensure you use the proper amount of water.
 Note the open time on the container—the amount of time the product stays workable when mixed.
 You don't want to mix any more material than you can use during the open time, but you also don't want to come up short.
 Measure the slab dimensions and check the coverage information on the package to be sure you have enough.

 Step 4: Spread the Resurfacer